Buffering Britain · Working Note

 Abstract

-We estimate the annual consumer welfare losses from mobile network congestion in London and the UK using willingness-to-pay (WTP) parameters from a discrete choice experiment on internet access preferences.
-Adapting speed valuations from Czajkowski et al. (2024) and calibrating congestion levels using Opensignal/Ofcom crowdsourced performance data, we find annual welfare losses from speed degradation of approximately £150–260 million for London and £490–785 million for the UK as a whole, after adjusting for hypothetical bias in stated preference estimates.
+We estimate the annual consumer welfare losses from mobile network congestion in the United Kingdom using willingness-to-pay (WTP) parameters from a discrete choice experiment on internet access preferences.
+Adapting speed valuations from Czajkowski et al. (2024) and calibrating congestion levels using Opensignal/Ofcom crowdsourced data, we present two estimates differing in their geographic scope and the strength of the underlying calibration.

 Model